 Make decisions regarding student loan and/or any Federal Work Study offers.
 Student loan and Federal Work Study awards must be manually accepted, reduced, or declined by you through OneStart.iu.edu.
 You should review your expected costs and resources to make borrowing decisions.
 Our Financial Success Planning Action Tool may help.
 If you decide to take out loans you will be expected to sign a Master Promissory Note (MPN) and complete Entrance Loan Counseling on StudentLoans.gov.
-It is very important that you complete all of these items by August 1st if want to take out a loan because your loans will not be applied to your bill until all of these items have been completed.
+It is very important that you complete all of these tasks by August 1st if you want to take out a loan because your loans will not be applied to your bill until all of these items have been completed.
 Additional loan information can be found here.

 We hope you find this list helpful!
 If you have any questions about any of these steps please don’t hesitate to ask us!